Management Policies

 Management Policies, Business Environment, and Issues to Address, etc.

-Forward-looking statements herein are based on the Group’s judgement as of the end of fiscal year 2020 under review.
+Forward-looking statements herein are based on the Group’s judgement as of the end of fiscal year 2025 under review.

 1. Basic Management Policies

-Under these basic policies, the Group is committed to further strengthening its business foundations and meeting its mandate from stakeholders, aiming for sustainable growth of its business.
+Under these basic policies, the Group is committed to further strengthening its business foundations and meeting its mandate from stakeholders, aiming for the sustainable growth of its business.

 2. Targeted Management Indicators and Medium- to Long-Term Management Strategies